dgpdev/dgp-larva-sip6/README.md

 ## Security improvements

 The password will be sent only **once** to the server during login where it's encrypted using a 256 character passphrase even before it's stored in the user session.
+From this point on, the user session is secured.

 The password will then be decrypted serverside, away from the dangerous worldwide web.